kilianglas/algorand-starter-kit/contracts/README.md

 ``` bash
 goal app create --creator $ACC_[A|B|C] --approval-prog /data/build/voting_approval.teal --clear-prog /data/build/voting_clear_state.teal --global-byteslices 0 --global-ints 6 --local-byteslices 1 --local-ints 0 --app-arg "int:<REG_BGN>" --app-arg "int:<REG_END>" --app-arg "int:<VOTE_BGN>" --app-arg "int:<VOTE_END>"
 ```
 The application arguments are used to pass in the begin and end rounds of the registration and voting periods.
-You can obtain the current consensus round of the sanbox node by running:
+You can obtain the current consensus round of the sandbox node by running:
 ``` bash
 goal node lastround